AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 * **Color profile options** - Choose a color conversion when you create optimized files that are used for Adobe Dynamic Media Classic dynamic delivery:

   * **[!UICONTROL Default Color Preservation]** - Maintains the source image colors whenever the images contain color space information; there is no color conversion.
 Nearly all images today have the appropriate color profile already embedded.
 However, if a CMYK source image does not contain an embedded color profile, the colors are converted to sRGB (standard Red Green Blue) color space. sRGB is the recommended color space for displaying images on web pages.
   * **[!UICONTROL Keep Original Color Space]** - Retains the original colors without any color conversion at the point of ingestion into Adobe Dynamic Media Classic.
-For images without an embedded color profile, any required color conversion to process requests for the image is done using the default color profiles as configured in the Publish settings.
-These color profiles do not always align with the color in the files created with this option.
+For images without an embedded color profile, any required color conversion to process requests for the image is done using the default color profiles as configured in the Publishing settings.
+These color profiles do not always align with the colors in the files created with this option.
 Therefore, you are encouraged to use the option Default Color Preservation.
   * **[!UICONTROL Custom From]** > **[!UICONTROL To]** - Opens menus so you can choose a **[!UICONTROL Convert From]** and **[!UICONTROL Convert To]** color space.
 This advanced option overrides any color information that is embedded in the source file.
 Select this option only when all the images that you are submitting contain incorrect or missing color profile data.

 * **Image edit options** - You can preserve the clipping <> masks in images, and choose a color profile.